rootstrap/ios-base/README.md

 4. Done :)

-## Continuous Deployment using Fastlane and Jenkins
+## Automated Build and Deployment using Fastlane

 We use [Fastlane](https://docs.fastlane.tools) to automate code signing, building and deployment.